0xghostpixel/microsampler-extractor/README.md

 The result?
 Many folks convince themselves the audio is compressed, encoded, scrambled, or possessed by ghosts.

-It isn’t.
-It’s just **organized in a way that Korg never really told anyone about**.
+It isn't.
+It's just **organized in a way that Korg never really told anyone about**.

 ## The Three Tags